node-red/node-red.github.io/docs/configuration.md

 nodesDir
 : a directory to search for additional installed nodes.
-Node-RED searches the `nodes` directory under install directory.
+Node-RED searches the `nodes` directory under the *userDir* directory.
 This property allows an additional directory to be searched, so that nodes can be installed outside of the Node-RED install structure.
+Default: `$HOME/.node-red/nodes`

 uiHost
 : the interface to listen for connections on.
 Default: `0.0.0.0` -